percona/percona-xtradb-cluster/doc-pxc/source/upgrading_guide_55_56.rst

    * This upgrade guide ensures that a replication from 5.6 nodes to 5.5 ones is avoided by making them read-only.
 This is due to an existing bug :bug:`1251137`.
    * Also, some variables (possibly deprecated) in PS 5.5 may have been removed in PS 5.6 (hence in PXC 5.6), please check that the variable is still valid before upgrade.
    * Also, make sure to avoid SST during upgrade since a SST between nodes with 5.5 and 5.6 may not work (especially, if 5.5 is donor and 5.6 is joiner, mysql_upgrade will be required on joiner; vice-versa, package upgrade will be required on joiner).
+   * Finally, note that 5.6 PXC is not supported for production yet (till the GA release).
+You are welcome to test it on staging/testing environments and provide feedback.

 Upgrading cluster involves two major stages: